Spruce Pine, North Carolina

 Spruce Pine is the largest town in Mitchell County, North Carolina, United States.
 The population was 2,194 at the 2020 census.

-It is one of the only places in the world where high-purity quartz can be found.
+The Spruce Pine Mining District is one of the only places in the world where high-purity quartz can be found.

 History

 Spruce Pine was founded in 1907, when the Clinchfield Railroad made its way up the North Toe River from Erwin, Tennessee.
 The town was originally centered around a tavern operated by Isaac English, which was located on an old roadway that ran from Cranberry down to Marion, North Carolina.
 The Old English Inn still stands at its original location near the center of town.

-The railroad, combined with a rapidly expanding mining industry (the town is the namesake of the famous Spruce Pine Mining District) made Spruce Pine the largest town in the Toe River Valley, as it became the hub of commerce and culture for the area.
+The railroad, combined with a rapidly expanding mining industry (the town is the namesake of the famous Spruce Pine Mining District), made Spruce Pine the largest town in the Toe River Valley, as it became the hub of commerce and culture for the area.
 Spruce Pine was the home of The Feldspar Company and Spruce Pine Mica, and other major mining interests had operations in and around the town.
 The Spruce Pine Mining District has high-purity quartz, a mineral required in a variety of important products, such as semiconductors.
 Spruce Pine is the exclusive supplier of sand to Augusta National Golf Club.